 Susan is always open to new students, no matter their goals.
 She loves to meet prospective clients in person - if you are interested in training with Susan, inquire about the days that she will be at EEC.

 Chris began his career at Essex when it was known as Montclair Riding Academy.

 Chris' teaching philosophy is that great riders begin with a strong foundation in the basics along with a healthy love and respect of their equine partners.
 Chris mostly works with both adult and child beginners to build a base both on a horse and off.
-He is also the director and the instructor for the Summer Camp program, which focuses on both first time riders and advanced equestrians looking to further their knowledge of the horse world.
+He is also the director and the instructor for the Summer Riding Program, which focuses on both first-time riders and advanced equestrians looking to further their knowledge of the horse world.

 Ashton began riding in the middle of New York City while attending Trinity school on Manhattan's upper west side.
 He received a Bachelor of Arts degree in Equine Studies from Virginia Intermont College.

 Ashton is the Head Coach of The New York University Equestrian Team which trains at EEC.
 Since he began training the team in the 2006/2007 season, they have won two consecutive Intercollegiate Horse Show Association year-end regional high point team championships and one reserve championship.
 In addition, Ashton is the Head Coach of the Princeton University Equestrian Team.
 He coached his Princeton team to the same year-end championship in a separate region in 2006.

 Representing his alma mater he has won four IHSA national reserve championships.
 Ashton has competed at major "A" rated horse shows throughout the east coast, from Lake Placid to Lexington.